3d mammogram

 Digital breast tomosynthesis, also called three-dimensional (3D) mammography, has been proven to increase breast cancer detection by as much as 20 to 60 percent.

-And for a disease like breast cancer where early detection is key, advanced imaging means a direct correlation to saving more lives.
+And for a disease like breast cancer, where early detection is key, advanced imaging means a direct correlation to saving more lives.

 “Most women do not enjoy getting a mammogram,” Kathy explains.
 “Compression of the breast tissue can be uncomfortable.
 So, our goal is to get the right amount of compression to obtain great images of the breast as well as work with the patient to obtain what is needed in the least uncomfortable way possible.”

-For most exams, the compression time is less than one minute for each image and our team works quickly to minimize the amount of time the patient is compressed.
+For most exams, the compression time is less than one minute for each image, and our team works quickly to minimize the amount of time the patient is compressed.
 Most women tolerate the compression of the breast with very little discomfort.
 For those that have more tender breasts, there may be more discomfort.

 Having mammograms routinely allows the mammography radiologist, who specializes in reading mammograms, to compare your previous mammograms and look for changes in the breast tissue from year to year.

 When a change is detected, it needs to be decided if it is a normal change or if there is something new and different that needs evaluated further.
 3D mammography creates images of the breast in slices instead of looking at the breast tissue all on top of each other.
 The slices then allow the mammography radiologist to look at each slice individually, which helps reduce the number of patients being called back for additional imaging.
-Additionally, 3D mammograms are FDA-approved and the radiation is still minimal.

 It is important to know that while 3D mammography is a better mammogram, if a patient does not have access to a 3D mammogram, they should still have a 2D mammogram performed annually.